Akhil-Selukar/DSA-Prep/03-Arrays/README.md

 Here we have only one row and total of 8 columns.<br>
 The index of  4 is 2, index of 7 is 4, index of 10 is 6.
 So all element have only single index.

+> Remember that counting of index start from 0 and not from 1, hence 5th column means 4th index. (same is applicable for
+> row index and depth index in case of multidimensional array.)

 On the other hand have a look at below 2D-array.

 ![Two dimensional array(03-Arrays/images/two-dimensional-array.png)](https://github.com/Akhil-Selukar/DSA-Prep/blob/master/03-Arrays/images/two-dimensional-array.png)